Bernard Vauquois: Vauquois triangle

 The Vauquois triangle is a conceptual model and diagram illustrating possible approaches to the design of machine translation systems, first proposed in 1968.

 Legacy

-Bernard Vauquois is widely regarded as a pioneer of machine translation in France.
-He played a key role in the development of the first large-scale second-generation machine translation system, and his work influenced the field of machine translation for years to come.
+Bernard Vauquois is regarded as a pioneer of machine translation in France.
+He played a key role in developing the first large-scale second-generation machine translation system, and his work influenced the field of machine translation for many years.
+He supervised some twenty doctoral theses, most of them concerning formal aspects of natural and artificial languages, with an emphasis on machine translation.

 The Center for Studies on Automatic Translation, which Vauquois founded in 1960, later became the Group for the Study of Machine Translation and Automated Processing of Languages and Speech (GETALP).
-The center continues to be a major research institution in the field of natural language processing.
+It is still a research institution in natural language processing.

-Vauquois was a prolific writer and speaker, and he contributed significantly to the dissemination of knowledge about machine translation and related topics.
+Vauquois was a prolific writer and speaker, disseminating knowledge about machine translation and related topics.
 His papers and presentations were instrumental in establishing the field of machine translation in France and beyond.